 Top-down strategy: This is a reactive strategy which involves doing a post-mortem of pages when any performance issue is discovered.
 This involves analysing the page components and targeting the optimizations which reap big and quick benefits and iteratively enhance other components.
 This is potentially costly and the cost mainly depends on the phase during which the issue is uncovered.

-Contact Us for free analysis of your website performance.
+Contact Us for free analysis of your website speed optimization and website performance.